-Ettalong Public School will partner with parents/carers in establishing expectations for engagement in developing and implementing student behaviour management and antibullying strategies, by:
+Manly Village Public School will partner with parents/carers in establishing expectations for engagement in developing and implementing student behaviour management and antibullying strategies, by:

-inviting parent/carer and student feedback through formal and informal means, such as Tell Them From Me surveys, school surveys, consulting with the P & C and local AECG using concerns raised through complaints procedures to review school systems, data and practices.
+- inviting parent/carer and student feedback and comment on the School Behaviour Support and Management Plan through formal and informal means, such as surveys, school surveys, consulting with the school community - using concerns raised through complaints procedures to review school systems, data and practices.

-Ettalong Public School will communicate these expectations to parents/carers through the school newsletter, Sentral and social media.
-Our school proactively builds collaborative relationships with families and communities to create a shared understanding of how to support student learning. safety and wellbeing.
+Manly Village Public School will communicate these expectations to parents/carers through the school newsletter and school website.
+Our school proactively builds collaborative relationships with families and communities to create a shared understanding of how to support student learning, safety and wellbeing.

-School-wide expectations and rules
+School-wide expectations

-Ettalong Public School has the following school-wide expectations and rules:
+Manly Village Public School has the following school-wide expectations: